Programmatic Video Advertising

 What is Programmatic Video Advertising?

-How can Programmatic video can be used?
+How can Programmatic Video Advertising be used?

-What are the benefits Programmatic Video Advertising?
+What are the benefits of Programmatic Video Advertising?

 Why is it important?

 There are two sides to consider when it comes to the current importance of programmatic video advertising.
 On one side, there is the general misunderstanding of the term and the software behind it, even among marketers.
 One recent survey by the Association of National Advertisers and Forrester indicated that only 23% of marketing teams understood the term and used the technology.
 On the other side, there are the massive resources being invested in it by those who do understand it. eMarketer forecasts that in the US, spending on programmatic advertising will reach a staggering $59.45 billion in 2019, and that video advertising will play an important role in fueling this growth.

 Programmatic video advertising requires a number of key players and software to deliver its impressive results.
 One aspect involves algorithms and AI that use data, such as that obtained from cookies, to paint a clear picture of the kinds of visitors and viewers that advertisers should be targeting.
 This can either be done in-house or outsourced to a data management platform.
 Another aspect involves advertisers connecting their ad-buying software with an SSP.
 Publishers use the SSPs to advertise their content and sell ad space based on attention data that the SSP itself has acquired.

 The foundation of programmatic video advertising is personalization.
 Understanding the customer, by drawing behavioral insights from data, is the key to an efficient programmatic advertising strategy.
 There are three tiers of data to be considered for programmatic video advertising: first-party data, second-party data, and third-party data.